Wellwick/Pitchford/index.md

 a power that easily affords itself to countering Stranger classification capes, but will find themselves really struggling to deal with a Blaster in a supposedly easy session.

+## Resources

+On this website, you will find a timeline for the campaign and supplementary material to help you acting out NPCs and fill in the flavour of the world.